alibaba/aliyun-spring-boot/aliyun-spring-boot-samples/aliyun-oss-spring-boot-sample/README.md

 ### Verify results on OSS

 You can verify results on the OSS console when you finish uploading or downloading files.
-1. Log on to the [OSS console](https://oss.console.aliyun.com/)，and you will find a bucket named `spring-cloud-alibaba-test`.
+1. Log on to the [OSS console](https://oss.console.aliyun.com/)，and you will find a bucket named `aliyun-spring-boot-test`.

    ![undefined](https://cdn.nlark.com/lark/0/2018/png/64647/1535464204462-ccebb9e0-7233-499c-8dec-8b8348231b2b.png)

-2. Click the `spring-cloud-alibaba-test` bucket, select the Files tab, and you will find the oss-test.json file.
+2. Click the `aliyun-spring-boot-test` bucket, select the Files tab, and you will find the oss-test.json file.
 The objectName of the file is 'oss-test.json'.
 File directory and file is separated by '/'.

    ![undefined](https://cdn.nlark.com/lark/0/2018/png/64647/1535618026281-613a338c-f89c-4c7b-8b04-d404d1320699.png)